Directory Structure

 - Database-related files, including migrations and seeders.

-: Database seeders for populating the database with sample data.
+migrations: Database migration files to define and modify the database schema.seeds: Database seeders for populating the database with sample data.

 - public: